 Does Insurance Actually Help?

-The Catch: Even if it’s covered, you still have to pay your deductible.
-If your deductible is $500 and the key costs $400, your insurance won’t pay a cent.
+The catch: even when it’s covered, your deductible still applies.
+So if your deductible is $500 and a replacement key costs $400, insurance won’t reimburse anything.

 Locksmith vs. Dealership: Where to Go?